cadeyrn/keep-or-delete-bookmarks/README.md

 **Cleaning up bookmarks is boring.
 The Firefox add-on Keep or Delete Bookmarks brings some fun to this task by allowing you to sort out the bookmarks like on "Tinder" or similar services.**

-The add-on randomly displays one bookmark, including the title, the URL and the containing bookmark folder.
+The add-on randomly displays one bookmark, including the title, the URL and the bookmark folder.
 The user has several options:

 1) Keep the bookmark.
 The bookmark will be added to a whitelist and Keep or Delete Bookmarks will never ask again about